 Step 6: Pull Pumpkin Out

-You can dip the whole pumpkin or just half of one like in this picture.
+Like in this picture, you can dip the whole pumpkin or just half of one.

-Note: You may want to wear gloves if you don’t want your hands to be covered in spray paint.
+Note: You may want to wear gloves if you don’t want your hands covered in spray paint.

 Step 7: Prop Up To Dry

-If you dip the whole pumpkin this is a little difficult.
-For the ones that were completely dipped, we used old styrofoam to stick the stems in.
+It’s a little difficult if you dip the whole pumpkin.
+For the ones that were completely dipped, we used old Styrofoam to stick the stems in.

 How To Display